 The Noble Experiment serves as an excellent example of a public policy based on hopes and desires.
 Not on logic and common sense.
 We should test the effectiveness of every existing and proposed policy.
-And for the absence of unintended consequences.
+And also for the absence of unintended results.

 We should never forget the many negative effects of Prohibition.

 Web pages on Effects of Prohibition